A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: The statistical interpretation of topological entanglement

-Indeed the Levin-Wen construction is equivalent to the Kitaev-Preskill construction, thus to $I_3$; and the aforementioned statistical interpretation of TEE remains valid as well.
-The Levin-Wen construction extracts TEE using the partition shown in Fig. \ref{fig:disks}(d) and the following linear combination of entropies
+Indeed the Levin-Wen (LW) construction is equivalent to the KP construction, thus to $I_3$; and the aforementioned statistical interpretation of TEE remains valid as well.
+The LW construction extracts TEE using the partition shown in Fig.~\ref{fig:disks}(d) and the following linear combination of entropies

 It is equivalent to negative conditional mutual information $-I(A:B|C)$ which measures the shared information between $A,B$ conditioned on $C$, and a non-zero value indicates the existence of the long-range entanglement as a global constraint.
 It is necessarily non-positive due to the strong subadditivity inequality.
-Indeed, the Levin-Wen construction defined above is also equivalent to $I_3$.
+Indeed, the LW construction defined above is also equivalent to $I_3$.
 This would be clear if we realize that $I_3$ for the geometry of Fig. \ref{fig:disks}(d) is $I_3(A:B:C) = I(A:B) - I(A:B|C) = I(A:B) + S_{\rm topo}$.
 For a large enough $C$ whose length scale is larger than correlation length i.e. $\xi/|\partial C| \sim 0$, the Hilbert subspaces of $\rho_A$ and $\rho_B$ are disjoint, hence

 for the partition of Fig. \ref{fig:disks}(d).
-Combining Eq. \ref{eq:iab0} with Eq. \ref{eq:topo0} or Eq. \ref{eq:I3} gives exactly the Levin-Wen construction in Eq. \ref{eq:LW}.
+Combining Eq.~\ref{eq:iab0} with Eq.~\ref{eq:topo0} or Eq.~\ref{eq:I3} gives exactly the LW construction in Eq.~\ref{eq:LW}.
 Nevertheless, if $\xi/|\partial C|$ is not negligibly small, it would be more accurate to include the term $I(A:B)$ which removes the residual non-topological information caused by finite range correlation.
 We would like to mention that there are also other construction of topological entropy that are statistically equivalent to the third order mutual information $I_3$ such as the multi-partite entanglement in the context of holographic theory \cite{Ryu2006a,Ryu2006,Patrick2013,Ryu2016,Ryu2020}, which we do not elaborate in this paper.